Bartholomew de Yattendon ~ Bartholomeu de Loctringdene.

 Bearer: Bedgood, Alvin J..

-Azure, a saltire Argent between in chief a thistle Or, flowered Argent, in fess two fleurs de lys Or; on a chief Argent, a bald eagle displayed Azure, head and tail Argent, beaked, armed and membered Or, langued Gules; within a bordure gyronny of thirty-six Azure and Argent; overall a heart Gules, fimbriated Or.
+Azure, a saltire Argent between in chief a thistle Or, flowered Argent, in fess two fleurs de lis Or; on a chief Argent, a bald eagle displayed Azure, head and tail Argent, beaked, armed and membered Or, langued Gules; within a bordure gyronny of thirty-six Azure and Argent; overall a heart Gules, fimbriated Or.
+Crest: A ribbon Azure doubled Argent.

-The coat of arms of Bradlee Tatym LaRue Botkin designed by Randy David Lee Xavier Potts and emblazoned by me.
+The Commoners' Certification of Arms for Bradlee Tatym LaRue Botkin with his arms designed by Randy David Lee Xavier Potts and emblazoned by me.

 Credits: Randy Potts is the designer of the coat of arms.

-Blazon keywords: Azure, Argent, Or, Gules, One, Two, Thirty-six, Saltire, Between, In chief, Thistle, Flowered, Fleur de lis, In fess, Chief, Charged, Bald eagle, Eagle, Displayed, Head, Tail, Beaked, Armed, Membered, Langued, Bordure, Gyronny, Overall, Heart and Fimbriated.
+Blazon keywords: Azure, Argent, Or, Gules, One, Two, Thirty-six, Saltire, Between, In chief, Thistle, Flowered, Fleur de lis, In fess, Chief, Charged, Bald eagle, Eagle, Displayed, Head, Tail, Beaked, Armed, Membered, Langued, Bordure, Gyronny, Overall, Heart, Fimbriated, Ribbon and Doubled.

 Bearer: Botkin, Bradlee Tatym LaRue.